-The financial statements were authorised for issue by the directors on xxxxxx.
+The financial statements were authorised for issue by the directors on 24 May 2012.

-(b) Functional and presentation currency
+Functional and presentation currency

-presentation currency.
+These consolidated financial statements are presented in Nigerian Naira, which is the Bank's functional and presentation currency.
 Except as indicated, financial information presented in Naira has been rounded to the nearest million.

-(c) Basis of measurement
+Basis of measurement